aneasystone/github-trending/README.md

 ## Python

+* 【2024-04-24】[haizelabs / llama3-jailbreak](https://github.com/haizelabs/llama3-jailbreak) - A trivial programmatic Llama 3 jailbreak.
+Sorry Zuck!
+* 【2024-04-24】[yuka-friends / Windrecorder](https://github.com/yuka-friends/Windrecorder) - Windrecorder is a memory search app by records everything on your screen in small size, to let you rewind what you have seen, query through OCR text or image description, and get activity statistics.
 * 【2024-04-23】[tinyzqh / light_mappo](https://github.com/tinyzqh/light_mappo) - Lightweight version of MAPPO to help you quickly migrate to your local environment.
 * 【2024-04-22】[MetaCubeX / mihomo](https://github.com/MetaCubeX/mihomo) - A simple Python Pydantic model for Honkai: Star Rail parsed data from the Mihomo API.
 * 【2024-04-22】[liming-ai / ControlNet_Plus_Plus](https://github.com/liming-ai/ControlNet_Plus_Plus) - Inference code for: ControlNet++: Improving Conditional Controls with Efficient Consistency Feedback